-A. Counsel shall be allowed to withdraw from trial counsel responsibility in cases where counsel was designated only with the consent of the judge assigned to the case, either by oral motion on date of trial or written motion.
+A. Counsel shall be allowed to withdraw from trial counsel responsibility only with the consent of the judge assigned to the case, either by oral motion on date of trial or written motion.
 If a request is made for a hearing prior to the next action date counsel must get permission from the Court to schedule the motion.

 B. In the absence of judicial assignment, or in the absence of the assigned judge, such application shall be made to the Administrative Judge.
 No such application will be considered unless a written entry or oral motion is presented stating the reason for the application.
 The entry or motion will contain the following:

 1. The time and date of trial, if set.